deepakrpr981/Covid-19-Analysis-Prediction-using-Python-and-Power-BI/README.md

 * Python DateTime module is provided in Python to work with dates and times.
 In python, DateTime is an inbuilt module rather than being a primitive data type, We just have to import the module mentioned above to work with dates as date object.
   <img width="553" alt="2" src="https://github.com/deepakrpr981/Covid---19-Dashboard/assets/89341801/d945ae10-becb-4989-9f7b-969ea33b85c3">

+Most developers are familiar with pivot tables.
+With the use of sums or averages, for instance, a pivot table may rapidly simplify fundamental statistical data and present it in a more comprehensible way.
+Before you can begin pivoting your data, though, you might need to reorder it, or in other words, “unpivot” it.
+# Data Collection
+Before we define what is data collection, it’s essential to ask the question, “What is data?”
+The abridged answer is, data is various kinds of information formatted in a particular way.
+Therefore, data collection is the process of gathering, measuring, and analyzing accurate data from a variety of relevant sources to find answers to research problems, answer questions, evaluate outcomes, and forecast trends and probabilities.
+Accurate data collection is necessary to make informed business decisions, ensure quality assurance, and keep research integrity.